 - Narco Analysis

-What is Polygraphy / Lie Detection Tests
+1. Polygraphy or Lie Detection Tests

 A polygraph or Lie Detector test is a machine to reveal the truth from a person.
 The machine measures certain physiological responses of a person being tested such as changes in Blood pressure, Heart rate, skin conductivity, respiration, anxiety to know whether a person is being truthful or not.

-Brief History about Polygraph or Lie Detection test
+History About Polygraph or Lie Detection Test

 Although it was used by Larson in 1921 the credit also goes to William M. Marston who created systolic blood pressure tests and a psychologist Vittorio Benussi who discovered the change in respiration while saying lie.